‘The Bachelorette’ Reunion Spoilers: ABC Planning New Anniversary Special, Teases Gathering Of Most Past Leads

 As The Bachelorette fans know, Ashley Hebert, Desiree Hartsock, Rachel, JoJo Fletcher, Trista, and Becca are all still with the guys they picked during their journey.
 DeAnna Pappas married someone connected to the franchise, Michael Stagliano’s twin brother, and Kaitlyn Bristowe is currently dating Jason Tartick from Becca’s season.

-Emily Maynard, Ali, and Jillian Harris have all gone on to find their mates via private means and all three women have little ones now too.
+Emily Maynard, Ali, and Jillian Harris have all gone on to find their mates via private means, and all three women have little ones now, too.
 Andi is the only one who remains single out of the group of ladies from the reunion, but she seems to be loving the life she’s living these days in New York City.

 It’s not known yet exactly how much fans will get in the way of updates from each of the previous Bachelorette stars, but it should be a blast seeing almost everybody back together again.
 It all goes down on May 6 as the special airs on ABC and then Hannah Brown’s season begins on Monday, May 13.